Start My Answer

 3. Sign the form in the section labeled penalty of perjury.
 Ensure the information you enter is truthful and can be verified.

-5. Submit the request to the court clerk, and they will tell you when you will get a response.
+5. Submit the request to the court clerk, and they will tell you if the court accepts it.

-If the courts grant your request to waive filing fees, your papers will be accepted, and the court process will continue.
+If the courts grant your request to waive filing fees, your other documents will be accepted and filed without the associated fees, and the court process will continue.
 Afterward, you can decide if you prefer to negotiate with the creditor out of court or proceed to court.
 If you take the case to court and win the lawsuit, you may be asked to pay the waived court fees after receiving compensation.

 Use these other documents to win your debt collection lawsuit